I am not taking new graduate students at this time. Please do not contact me with enquiries.

 I got interested early on in how plants thrive in difficult environments as a result of childhood winter backpacking trips to Dolly Sods in the Allegheny Plateau of West Virginia — the southernmost extension of the North American boreal forest.
 A college friend encouraged me to study multivariable calculus, which spiralled into a math minor and a persistent interest in applying math to the study of plant-environment interactions.
 My PhD project involved how different leaf pores (stomata) on the same leaf surface interact physically with one another, causing their behaviors to become entrained and generating spatially patchy patterns of leaf diffusive conductance to CO2 and water vapor that influence interpretation of whole-leaf gas exchange measurements as well as the economy of carbon-water relations.
 A collaboration with Graham Farquhar and Peter Franks led to many years of postdocs in Australia, and a strong interest in how biophysical processes translate across scales and interact with forces of natural selection to create the patterns we observe in nature.

-Research in the Buckley Lab has developed an increasing focus on experimental and observational work over the past decade.
+Although I still enjoy working with models, my research has developed an increasing focus on experimental and observational work over the past 15 years.
 Today, our research involves a close and continuous interplay between measurement and theoretical modeling.
 Many of our projects involve, either collaterally or as the primary focus, improving or creating new methods to measure plant function in vivo.
 You can find an overview of current projects on the Research page.